how to write a product requirements document

 • Task titles and due dates appear in a dark navy font over a light gray background, achieving a 7:1 contrast ratio.

-• Buttons for common actions, such as "Save" and "Cancel," are always labeled consistently and positioned in the same way across forms.
+• Buttons for common actions, such as "Save" and "Cancel," are always labeled consistently and positioned in the same way in all forms.

 • The app supports text resizing, so users can increase text size without distorting the layout or causing text to overlap.